 The University of Florida has seen some pretty remarkable people pass through campus since the school was first established in 1853.
 Known for its terrific academics, impressive health care programs and outstanding NCAA athletics, UF has been voted one of the top public universities in the country by U.S. News and World Report.

 From athletes like Tim Tebow and Abby Wambach to actors and actresses like Bob Vila and Faye Dunaway, the list of famous and notable University of Florida alumni is a long and important one.
 Just take note that among the famous UF alumni are the best college football quarterback of all time, a decorated Olympic swimmer, multiple prime time sportscasters and even a convicted murderer.

 In my opinion, the university and UF Alumni Association should make it a mandate that current students of the Gator Nation brush up on their alumni history and memorize this list.
-What good is higher education if we aren’t learning about our school’s past and respecting its elders?
+What good is higher education in Gainesville if we aren’t learning about our school’s past and respecting its elders?